How much is the University of Birmingham tuition fee?

 What support is available to help me pay my tuition fee?

 Do I have to pay a tuition fee if I’m on a placement year as part of my course?

-If you are classed as EU for tuition fee purposes, and you are spending the whole of the academic year studying abroad or on an Erasmus industrial placement, then you will pay 15% of your agreed tuition fee for the placement year.
+If you are classed as Home for tuition fee purposes and you are spending the whole of the academic year studying abroad or on an Erasmus industrial placement, then you will pay a tuition fee of £1385.00 for the placement year.

 For more information visit Study Abroad web pages.